 OFC not!
-It is a slang used in casual texts.
+It is slang used in casual texts.
 It is inadvisable to use slangs while talking to anybody in a higher position than you or who is connected to you through any formal medium.
-It can be anyone from your work or office.
+OFC can be anyone from your work or office.
 It looks very informal when used in conversation with anyone in authority.
 You should prefer talking to them only in the formal model.

 You should totally avoid using any abbreviations or slangs while texting with formal authority.

 When can you use OFC rightly?

 There is no particular occasion to point at; however, you can keep the usage of OFC reserved for times like chatting with friends or with anyone you are not formally connected.
 There can be cases like you send a message to your parents, including the term OFC in it.
 Now, you might end up sending another explanatory message to them telling as to what you said in the previous message as they didn’t understand it clearly.
 So in some cases, this may also lead to misunderstandings between the talking parties.

 A group of friends shares the best common understanding of things, and using slang with them is easier as there are fewer chances of miscomprehension.
 Not just OFC, but this is applicable for using all the other slangs.
 You don’t need to think about the appropriateness or formalities of words with them.

 What is the way to use OFC in texting?

 The difference becomes very obvious when you use OFC in the sentence, which is the short form.
 As we have seen the huge dependence of people over text conversations, it has become a trend among them to write words in short and thereby come up with so many abbreviations for different words.
 For example, Laugh out loud becomes LOL, Right now becomes an RN, and the list is very long here.